osamutake/fusion360-study-gears-docs/parameters.md

 This relationship can be broken when generating the shape of a hob, so it can be specified separately
 <dt>Tip Fillet
 <dd>Extension amount with fillet at the tooth tip (in terms of module)<br>
+Typical value is 0.25 if it is extended.<br>
 Used when using as a hob instead of a gear<br>
 Effective for spur gears (including helical), racks, and worms
 </dl>